CodebyCR/CodebyCR/README.md

 # Hi there, I'm [Christoph](https://github.com/CodebyCR) 👋

 - 😄 I'm a Java programmer by profession.
+- ✔️ Coding in C++, Python or Swift is my hobby, but I'm interested in new syntaxes at any time.
 - 🎶 I love making HipHop / Urban style beats. #TeamProTools #TeamLogic
-- ✔️ Coding in C++, Python or Swift is my hobby too, but I'm interested in new syntaxes any time.
-- 🐶 And I'm a Dog dad.
+- 🐶 I'm a Dog dad.

 <br/>
 <br/>